mjschultz/django-tastefulpy/docs/tutorial.rst

   * http://127.0.0.1:8000/api/entry/set/1;3/?format=json

 However, if you try sending a POST/PUT/DELETE to the resource, you find yourself getting "401 Unauthorized" errors.
-For safety, Tastypie ships with the ``authorization`` class ("what are you allowed to do") set to ``ReadOnlyAuthorization``.
+For safety, Tastefulpy ships with the ``authorization`` class ("what are you allowed to do") set to ``ReadOnlyAuthorization``.
 This makes it safe to expose on the web, but prevents us from doing POST/PUT/DELETE.
 Let's enable those::

     # myapp/api.py
-    from tastypie.authorization import Authorization
+    from tastefulpy.authorization import Authorization
-    from tastypie.resources import ModelResource
+    from tastefulpy.resources import ModelResource
     from myapp.models import Entry